 A little while ago, we built a prototype universal JS application called History of Humanity.
-More recently, I decided to start converting it to ES6, and go back and tidy the code a little (code available at the GitHub repo).
+More recently, I decided to start converting it to ES6, and go back and tidy the code a little.
 So I thought we’d share a little of what we learned from that, and what we’ve discovered about Google’s crawling of universal JS apps.

 Initially, we discovered two issues with how data was handled when the application handles picking up the rendered server data and instantiating on the client-side.

 The data for the timeline can be thought of as a multidimensional array, where the first level is years, and the second level is items in a year.
 So for example:

 - Peak of the Little Ice Age